In nature, everything is connected to everything else. This interconnected nature of life is also reflected in NonOrdinary training.

 Fractals are dynamic systems created by ongoing feedback loops.
 Similarly, the Four Forces inform each other in a feedback loop that creates both identifiable and completely unique experiences (think snowflakes – similar but each one unique).

 It can be difficult to define a single concept block because each concept can be explored with branching, interconnected, and infinite variations.

 I found myself, in other words, constructing a geometry … of things which had no geometry.
 Bottomless wonders spring from simple rules which are repeated without end.

 – Benoît Mandelbröt, 1924-2010

-We use the term training to describe the combination of conceptual learning with experiential practices and real-world applications.
-Many people have shown that experiential learning is one of the best ways to learn, and we agree.
-At the same time, when working with new states of consciousness and new experiences, having a mental “scaffolding” to organize and understand the experiences helps to integrate and replicate them.
-We can learn faster when we have a framework to make sense of our experiences, especially when in new territory.
+We use the term ‘training’ to describe the combination of conceptual learning with experiential practices and real-world applications.
+It’s been widely demonstrated that experiential learning is one of the best ways to learn, and we have found this to be true.
+At the same time, when working with new states of consciousness and new experiences, having a mental “scaffolding” to organize and understand the experiences helps integrate and replicate them.
+Learningis amplified when we have a framework to make sense of our experiences, especially when in new territory.

-Trish came across Bodo Hoenen and his Learning Map as she was searching for anyone else that might be using lego-like blocks for learning.
-She was pleasantly surprised to find someone visualizing it in a very similar way.
-Bodo has a comprehensive vision and is currently the founder of a new company developing an AI approach to new paradigm learning.
+As she was developing this approach, Trish came across Bodo Hoenen and his Learning Map.
+She was pleasantly surprised to find someone visualizing the block-style learning in a very similar way.
+Bodo has a comprehensive vision and is currently the founder of a new company developing an AI approach to new paradigm learning called Nolej.
 We have been in contact with Bodo and are excited to see what opportunities become available as he develops his technology.